 In case you are used to hashing elsewhere… There is only one rule in Madison: “There are no rules.”
 It doesn’t matter what the weather is, the hash is ON.
-Almost all of our runs are pre-set (there is rarely a live hare).
-Ceremonies are not conducted in a circle, you don’t have to put your beer on your head, point with your elbow, or sit on a block of ice.
-You’ll get called out for hash shit in our own special way.
+Ceremonies are not conducted in a circle, sometimes we assign FRBs and DFLs regardless of reality, and you’ll get called out for hash shit in our own special way.
 Yes, we sing songs.
-But Madison likes to keep it short compared to some.
+But Madison likes to keep it short and slow compared to some.
 After all, there are beers to drink.

 If you’d like to be in contact before cumming, check out our Facebook page or email us.